 Governments play a significant role in the housing market at two levels.
 The first is at the structural level, whereby governments determine the policy framework by which the overall market operates.
 The second is through direct interventions in the market, in circumstances where either the market is unable to provide appropriate outcomes for specific groups of people, or where governments are seeking to achieve specific outcomes.

-- National Affordable Housing Agreement
+- National Housing and Homelessness Agreement

 - Commonwealth Rent Assistance